-The Group's investment in the structured finance transaction in the Irish SPV generated interest income that exceeds 10% of the Group's total income.
+The Group's investment in the EIB transaction generated interest income that exceeds 10% of the Group's total income.
 Except for this transaction, all of the Group's investments are loans to small and medium-sized entities ("SMEs").
 Each individual SME loan does not generate income that exceeds 10% of the Group's total income.

-The structured finance transaction in the Irish SPV and the corresponding income have been reported under the 'UK' segment below.
-All items of income and expenses not directly attributable to specific reportable segments have been included in 'Reconciling items' column.
+The structured finance transaction and the corresponding income have been reported under the 'UK' segment below.
+All items of income and expenses not directly attributable to specific reportable segments have been included in 'Other income and expenses' column.

-Segment performance for the year ended 31 March 2017
+Segment performance for the year ended 31 March 2018